The hybrid workplace is not a science fiction idea, nor a far-fetched plan by some tech visionaries.

 Office-first is another common option that is often preferred by companies that still don’t have much experience with remote and hybrid work models.
 They have a remote work policy that allows employees to work out of the office in certain cases.
 However, teams work primarily at the office.

 Probably the most flexible variant is in-between these two, with employees, offered the freedom to choose whether and when to work remotely or from the office.
 With this option, companies keep many of the benefits of the traditional workplace, such as live meetings and more opportunities for in-person relationship building between team members.

 Switching to a hybrid workplace requires some preparation to ensure the best results.

 Besides choosing the model that is most suitable for your organization, you’ll also need to take care of some practical details, such as:

 The idea of the hybrid workplace is to provide the maximum level of freedom — to reach the highest productivity, creativity, and business results.

 That’s why the focus is shifted away from physical attendance in the office, as the traditional workplace requires.
 Instead, creating the best conditions for achieving the maximum results is what matters.

 Planning for productivity is thus more important than counting days in the office.
 It’s important to consider:

 Solid coordination is essential for making the hybrid model work for your team.

-You’ll need to figure out a plan on how to have people come together in the office at the right times, while giving them flexibility to complete their other tasks in the place where they’re most productive.
+You’ll need to figure out a plan on how to have people come together in the office at the right times while giving them the flexibility to complete their other tasks in the place where they’re most productive.